Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ---
-name: Azure Function app for SharePoint Online
+name: Azure Function app for SharePoint webhooks
 description: This quickstart uses azd CLI to deploy an Azure Function app that registers and processes SharePoint Online webhooks on your own tenant.
 page_type: sample
 languages: